 I'm glad it's happened, and v8 is the right time for this to happen.

-for some years now, and I rather like how it simplifies the gestalt of the
+world for some years now, and I rather like how it simplifies the

-help improve the overall look of the product for some time now, and moving
+can help improve the overall look of the product for some time now, and

-as the version that can attract newcomers better than any version before it.
+well as the version that can attract newcomers better than any version

-be a community vote as to whether they are preferable over the > previous
+> be a community vote as to whether they are preferable over the

 More useful would be to poll people who *aren't* in our community yet,

-audience, so the opinions of people with long historic familiarity with LC
+current audience, so the opinions of people with long historic